NSEN Staff

 NSEN projects are currently led by 1 passionate staff member.

-Kass Harris: Digital Systems Coordinator
+Kass Harris: Network Coordinator

 Kass grew up on Cape Breton Island and earned her Bachelor of Arts and Science (BASc) in Environment from CBU.
 She found her passion for environmental advocacy after discovering the impact of our food choices, which inspired her to pursue environmental studies in more depth.
 Through diverse roles in the environmental field, she realized her dream of working with a nonprofit.